danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

-My name is Daniel Anadria and I am a PhD candidate at Utrecht University's Department of Methodology and Statistics and the Algorithmic Society (AlgoSoc) Consortium.
+My name is Daniel Anadria.
+I am a statistician and data scientist pursuing a PhD at Utrecht University's Department of Methodology and Statistics and the Algorithmic Society Consortium (AlgoSoc).
 I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on natural language processing (NLP).

 I am researching ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP-systems for clinical decision-making.
 My supervisors are dr. Anastasia Giachanou and prof. dr. Daniel Oberski.